terrytay/tp/docs/UserGuide.md

 ## 4. FAQ
     Q: How to transfer the task list data from one computer to an other computer?
     A: Just copy the "TaskList.txt" file which could be found at the same directory as the jar file and paste it to the location containing the jar file in the other computer.
 This should transfer the required data.

+    Q: The software says that library/TaskList.txt does not exist.
+What do I do?
+    A: Go to the software's root folder and check to see if the library folder exist.
+If so, delete the library folder and rerun the software.
+The software would have created a fresh set of data files required for the system to run.

+    Q: The software says that library/locations.txt or library/dictionary.txt does not exist.
+What do I do?
+    A: Go to the software's root folder and check to see if the library folder exist.
+Proceed to check if TaskList.txt exist.
+If so, transfer it to a temporary folder.
+Delete the library folder and rerun the software.
+Transfer the content from the old TaskList.txt to the new TaskList.txt

 <a name="command-summary"></a>

 [comment]: # (@@author GanapathySanathBalaji)

 ## 5. Command Summary

+### Organice Main Features
 `deadline <deadline details> /d <date> /t <due time> /p <priority of deadline>` - Adds a new Deadline task to the list of tasks <br>
 `event <event details> /d <date> /s <start time> /e <end time> /p <priority of event>` - Adds a new Event task to the list of tasks <br>
 `delete <index number of task>` - Deletes task at specified index <br>